jdesbonnet/SEN-14066_Troubleshooting/README.md

 BTW I can assure you, because of the relatively high cost of the board, it has been treated with the upmost care.

+Update 28 May 2018: More observations:

+ * I connected to FTDI cable UART port with Linux picocom: garbage is being printed on the terminal screen dispite the oscilloscope trace showing no data activity on the incomig line (TXO from the board).
+It seems this 40MHz noise signal is definately interfering with UART operation.

+ * When sending random characters via picocom terminal program, I can see the UART data (with the super-imposed noise signal) on both sides of the buffer chip.
+I don't see any data being transmitted from the board on either side of the buffer chip.

+ * Sending any character to the board seems to randomly change the amplitude of the noise signal.

+ * I wonder is it getting enough power from FTDI cable?
+Vcc also has this 40MHz noise oscillating from about 4.6V to 5.0V.